BartvBaal/Thesis/papers.md

     - Slow rotation (Hartle 1967, Hartle and Thorne 1968, Abramowicz and Wagoner 1976)
     - Uniform rotation and homogeneous configurations (Butterworth and Ipser 1975, 1976)
     - post-Newtonian gravity and an ideal Fermi gas EoS (Shapiro and Lightman 1976(b))
+* ?If crust replacement takes place, what happens to the former crust - it moves down into the neutron liquid?
+So whatever is the makeup of the central regions of a NS, it can be created through *regular* means and does not depend on explosive creation techniques?